 Other things found in the fungus are trace minerals like antimony, boron, chromium, copper, germanium, manganese, selenium, and zinc.
 As well as macro minerals like calcium, magnesium, and phosphorus.

-- Ultimately the best-harvested chaga is from fall or winter, not only is the visibility better, due to fallen leaves.
-But the temperature is below 5 degrees Celsius, and that is when the sap starts to run.
-Sap is the fluid found in chaga, containing dissolved mineral salts and nutrients.
+- Ultimately the best-harvested Chaga is from fall or winter.
+Not only is the visibility better, but due to fallen leaves.
+But the temperature is below 5 degrees Celsius when the sap starts to run.
+The sap is the fluid found in Chaga, containing dissolved mineral salts and nutrients.

 - Make sure you trust the people to use best practices for sustainable harvesting.
-Chaga should never be harvested immature, it takes up to 20 years for the fungi to be considered fully mature.
-20% of the chaga should always be left on the tree, this allows the sclerotium to grow back.
+Chaga should never be harvested immaturely.
+It takes up to 20 years for the fungi to fully mature.
+20% of the Chaga should always be left on the tree, allowing the sclerotium to grow.

 - Sclerotium is a precious part of the superfood, containing high amounts of melanin.
 This is where a lot of your antioxidants hide.
-That’s why we recommend our readers to buy chaga chunks instead of powder.
+That’s why we recommend our readers buy Chaga chunks instead of powder.
 It’s easy to determine whether the sclerotium is still intact on the nuggets.
-Also don’t forget, the little chunks can be reused up to 6 times without losing their potency and long brewed tea from the nuggets tends to taste sweeter.
-If you’re interested in the topic, check out our recenlty published article on “Does chaga increase melanin?”
+Also, don’t forget the little chunks can be reused up to 6 times without losing their potency and long-brewed tea from the nuggets tends to taste sweeter.
+If you’re interested in the topic, check out our recently published article on “Does Chaga increase melanin?”